About

 - A roadmap of what’s built and what’s coming next

-The application at app.nybenchmark.org currently serves 661,000+ observations covering 62 cities, with ranked dashboards, per-city trend charts, and derived fiscal health metrics (Fund Balance %, Debt Service %, Per-Capita Spending).
+The application at benchmarkusa.org currently serves 15.3 million+ observations covering 62 cities, 57 counties, 933 towns, 558 villages, and 689 school districts, with ranked dashboards, trend charts, fiscal stress analysis, and derived fiscal health metrics (Fund Balance %, Debt Service %, Per-Capita Spending).

 What is coming next

-- Side-by-side city comparisons — Compare two or more cities on any metric across years
+- Side-by-side comparisons — Compare two or more governments on any metric across years

-- Metric leaderboards — Rank all cities on specific spending categories (police, fire, debt service, and more)
+- Metric leaderboards — Rank governments on specific spending categories (police, fire, debt service, and more)

 - Demographic context — Overlay poverty rates, crime rates, and other variables to make spending comparisons more meaningful